AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

 ## Create a Page Loaded rule

-The Adobe Client Data Layer is an **event** driven data layer.
+The Adobe Client Data Layer is an **event-driven** data layer.
 When the AEM Page data layer is loaded, it triggers a `cmp:show` event.
 Create a rule that is triggered when the `cmp:show` event is fired from the page data layer.

 1. Navigate to Experience Platform and into the tag property integrated with the AEM Site.
 1. Navigate to the **Rules** section in the Tag Property UI and then click **Create New Rule**.